ROCm/clARMOR/prereqs/README.txt

 This directory contains download_and_build_benchmarks.sh and the 'benchmarks' subdirectory.
-The download_and_build script will automatically download and build a series of 169 benchmarks from 17 different benchmark suites.
+The download_and_build script will automatically download and build a series of 169 benchmarks from 17 different benchmark suites (for AMD APP SDK versions that support OpenCL 2.0).
-You must manually download Parboil, SNU OpenCL NPB, and ACML yourself, because of licensing restirctions.
+You must manually download Parboil and SNU OpenCL NPB yourself, because of licensing restirctions.
 However, the script will handle all building and preparing of the benchmarks for you.